 First introduced in 1941 by the USDA and the Michigan Agriculture Experiment Station, ‘Crisphead Great Lakes’ was an All-America Selections winner in 1944.

-This green cultivar is heat resistant, bolt resistant, and is mature and ready to harvest in 80-90 days.
+This green cultivar is heat resistant, bolt resistant, and is mature and ready to harvest in 80 to 90 days.

-This variety produces dense 8- to 12-inch heads with serrated outer leaves and a tight, crunchy heart.
+This variety produces dense eight- to 12-inch heads with serrated outer leaves and a tight, crunchy heart.

 ‘Crisphead Great Lakes’ is available in seed packets of various sizes at True Leaf Market.